ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

   records of patients treated by this clinic.

 * **As an additional security measure**
-  A central databse that an array of traffic enforcement cameras replicate speed tickets to, for example, can use Filtered Replication to restrict each camera's replication to a single collection.
+  A central database that an array of traffic enforcement cameras replicate speed tickets to, for example, can use Filtered Replication to restrict each camera's replication to a single collection.
-  This will prevent a potential hacker from replicating a stolen camera's speed tickets to any other collection (e.g. in order to overrun existing tickets with blank ones).
+  This will prevent a potential hacker from replicating a stolen camera's speed tickets to any other collection (e.g. to overrun existing tickets with blank ones).

 {INFO: }